JerryTarus/crotonnshort.github.io/README.md

 ## Features

 - Shorten long URLs quickly and efficiently.
-- User-friendly interface with a clean design.
+- User-friendly interface with a clean and minimal design.
 - Asynchronous interaction with the Bitly API.
 - Error handling for invalid URLs and API errors.
 - Single-page web app with no page redirects.
-- Utilizes event listeners for seamless user interaction.
+- Event listeners for seamless user interaction.

 ## Getting Started

-Follow these instructions to get your copy of Crotonn Short up and running.
+Follow the instructions below to get your copy of Crotonn Short up and running.

 ### Prerequisites

 Before you begin, you'll need the following:

 - A Bitly account and API key (access token).
-You can obtain one by following Bitly's registration process.
+You can obtain one by following Bitly's registration process which involves signing up to their site and creating a Developer Account.

 ### Installation